kurtosis-tech/kurtosis/docs/docs/quickstart.md

 All code blocks in this quickstart can be copied by hovering over the block and clicking the clipboard that appears in the right.
 :::

-Next, create a file called `main.star` inside your new directory with the following contents:
+Next, create a Starlark file called `main.star` inside your new directory with the following contents (more on Starlark in the "Review" section coming up soon):

 ```python
 def run(plan, args):